AndrewHutt/Mixed-Messages-Codecademy-Portfolio-Project/Project_Plan.md

     --> Find a quote API to generate data if possible.
     --> Output random quotes based on your mood.
 (One for Sad, One for Happy, One for Anxious)
 - Emotional Response Generator --> doesnt really follow project guidelines.
+- Random Quote Generator

-Topic: Inspirational Quote Genrator
+Topic: Random Quote Genrator
 Features:
-- Research a quote API.
-- Get a random quote.
+- Selects a random number of quotes between 0-3 with a custom message about them.
-- Output quotes for different moods.
+- Selects random category.
+- Calls quote api to get random quotes.
+- Outputs the quotes and messages to console.

-# Project Background Research
+# Project Steps
-- Research API
+- [x] Research API
-- Build Core Functionality:
+- [ ] Build Core Functionality:
-    - API Call
+    - [x] API Call
-    - Randomizer (Calls for 10 and then gets a random one).
+    - [ ] Randomizer
-    - Multi-Return.
+    - [ ] Multi-Return.
-- Interface for interacting with it.
+- [ ] Interface for interacting with it.